Nature and nurture: dogs are individuals

 The answer is lots of things.
 And yes, her breed is one.
 So is her past.
-And her current training, her present environment, the temperaments of her parents, maybe even some luck… plus all sorts of other nuances.
+And especially her current training and the temperaments of her parents/other direct ancestors.

 Asserting that a dog’s breed fully determines his/her personality is harmful to the new owner expecting a lazy couch pal who ends up with a high-strung companion — even though it’s supposed to be a mellow breed.

-Bleating that it’s all about how a dog is raised is hurtful to the handler who has done everything right and still has a dog with genetic aggression or temperament issues, despite training classes and open-minded research and proper socialization.
+Bleating that it’s all about how a dog is raised is hurtful to the handler who has done everything right and still has a dog with genetic temperament issues, despite training classes and research and their best attempts at proper socialization.

-The examples can go on and on.
-At the end of the day, our dogs are individuals just like we are individuals.
-What works for one may not work for another… and that’s okay.
+At the end of the day, our dogs are individuals much like we are individuals.
+What works for one may not work for another… and that’s okay!

 We can select our breeds and structure our training based on helpful generalizations, but we need to respect the fact that exceptions are always possible.
-I can’t treat Snort exactly like a friend’s husky — and to be honest I can’t even treat two dogs in my own home exactly the same way even if they’ve been raised side-by-side.
+I can’t necessarily treat Snort exactly like a friend’s husky, and I can’t necessarily treat two dogs in my own home exactly the same way even if they’ve been raised side-by-side.